evansbenj/2020_trop_mello.md/2024_mitonuclear.md

+# get the coding sequence from xenbase
+# make sure there is a hard return after the sequence
+# make sure it begins with a start (ATG) and a stop codon (TAA, TAG, TGA)

 # Mitonuclear interactions and subgenome evolution

 Here is a script to convert fasta files to phylip format (modified from https://github.com/josephhughes/Sequence-manipulation/blob/master/Fasta2Phylip.pl)